 Mixed material collected at the curb is delivered to a Material Recovery Facility or "MRF" (pronounced murf) where it is sorted and separated through a combination of automated and hand sorting processes.
 Here is a video of this process at SP Recycling, one of the 5 facilities that process most of Oregon's curbside materials.

-After some hand picking of large materials (belts moving 45 ft. per minute!), mixed material travels upward along a conveyor belt made of hard rubber wheels spaced just far enough apart to allow bottles and cans fall through while pushing flat cardboard and paper up to another system of separation.
+After some hand picking of large materials (belts moving 45 ft. per minute!), mixed material travels upward along a conveyor belt called a star screen.
+It is made of hard rubber wheels spaced just far enough apart to allow bottles and cans fall through while pushing flat cardboard and paper up to another system of separation.
 Click here for photo description of this process.

 When wishful recyclers put incorrect items in their bin, this sorting system quickly fails.
-The photo to the right shows how bags get wound around the machinery, filling the openings in the screens and making it impossible for milk jugs, plastic soda bottles and cans to fall through and be recycled correctly.
-With screens clogged like this, the plastics and cans end up being baled with the paper and this has become a huge problem for paper plants in the Pacific Northwest.
+The photo above shows how bags get wound around the machinery, filling the openings in the screens and making it impossible for milk jugs, plastic bottles and cans to fall through and be separated from the papers.
+With the flexible plastics and cords clogging the screen like this, the cans and bottles end up being baled with the paper and this has become a huge problem for paper plants in the Pacific Northwest.

 That’s why plastic bags--or any flexible or flat plastics--should NOT be thrown in your curbside cart.
-Please make a firm commitment to keep bags and other flat plastics OUT of commingled recycling carts (glass too) and tell everyone you know!
+The same is true for cords, Christmas lights, clothing, hoses, etc. Please make a firm commitment to keep bags and other flat or flexible plastics OUT of commingled recycling carts (glass too) and tell everyone you know!

 Recyclables become trash when sent to wrong facility